-It is making me really sad and frustrated that these are the blogs that are being read and shared in the thousands, not the blogger who is sharing her battle with cancer with the world or the single mom sharing her story on how she makes it all work.
+It is making me really sad and frustrated that these are the blogs that are being read and shared by the thousands.
+Not the blogger who is sharing her battle with cancer with the world.
+Or the single mom sharing her story on how she makes it all work.

 I blog to share my feelings, thoughts, and opinions.
 To meet new people and make new blogging friends.
-I don’t see my followers as another potential dollar sign I see them as real people, real people I want to get to know, real people that I am beyond flattered actually want to read what I write.
+I don’t see my followers as another potential dollar sign.
+I see them as real people.
+Real people, I want to get to know, real people that I am beyond flattered actually want to read what I write.

 So dear bloggers,

 Please stop making something so wonderful about the most oppressive thing in our lives… money.

 Please don’t feel intimidated by crazy page view reports or feel like less of a writer because the only person who reads your blog might be your mom.
 Keep writing!